SDO will measure the irradiance of the Sun that produces the ionosphere. It will also measure the sources of that radiation and how they evolve.

 In the polar regions energetic particles from the Sun can penetrate to the altitudes airplanes fly.
 The particles must be quite energetic and the Sun and Earth correctly aligned for this to happen.
 About one of these Ground Level Events (GLEs) happens each year (69 events since 1942), with more at solar maximum.
 A list GLEs from 1942-2005 is available at the Bartol Research Institute.
 No additional radiation dose due to the solar energetic particles was measured on a specially instrumented jet airplane flying polar routes.

-Predictions of Space Weather are reported by NOAA's Space Environmental Center (SEC).
-The intensities of solar and geomagnetic storms are reported using the SEC's Space Weather Scales.
+Predictions of Space Weather are reported by NOAA's Space Weather Prediction Center (SWPC).
+The intensities of solar and geomagnetic storms are reported using the SWPC's Space Weather Scales.
 One use of these scales would be to not fly polar routes if the Space Weather Scale for Radio Blackouts was R 3 or higher.
 We also try to predict the space weather next month and next year, but that effort is only beginning.

 Physicists can predict these events by monitoring the conditions in the solar wind from satellites such as ACE.
 Conditions that are likely to lead to a magnetic storm are a high solar wind speeds (> 500 km/s) and a southward oriented interplanetary magnetic field (Bz~ –10 nT).
 (The interplanetary magnetic field comes from the Sun and is carried out through the solar system by the solar wind.)